Marrakech City Guide

 Max & Jan - Cute concept shop in the medina

-Jamaa el Fna - The famous market square is certainly a sight for the senses, watch out for pickpockets!
+Jamaa el Fna - The famous market square is certainly a sight for the senses, but be aware of pickpockets!

 ART AND CULTURE IN MARRAKECH